grombor/grombor/README.md

 -->

 **#Hard Skills:**
-- I am using Digital Marketing and SEO techniques in my ever-day job.
+- I am using Digital Marketing and some SEO techniques in my ever-day job.
 - I am learnign about ISTQB (foudation level) and software testing.
 I am familliar with Manual testing (Postman and Selenium).
 - I find myself confident in documentation in english.
-- I am learning Python at the moment.
+- I am learning Python at the moment (+ Django + BeatifulSoup).
 - I finished Junior Web Developer Course (at John’s Academy.com)
 - I aquired CGE Certified Product Manager - Faculty of Management, Warsaw University of Technology